MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/live-policies-nav.md

 ms.date: 11/01/2019
 ---

-# Policies and XRs
+# Policies and XRs Overview

 ### In this section

-# Policies and XRs for PC and mobile

 ### In this section